CanBaycay/UnityAcceleratorDocker/README.md

 # Unity Accelerator Docker Configuration
 Docker configuration for a simple [Unity Accelerator](https://hub.docker.com/r/unitytechnologies/accelerator) server.
-Ideal to be used locally or inside an internal network.

-Supports [Prometheus](https://prometheus.io/) that collects stats from Accelerator.
+Supports [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) that collects stats from Accelerator and displays in customized dashboards.

-Supports [Grafana](https://grafana.com/) that helps visualizing these stats.

-# Option 1 / Absolutely Easy Setup for Windows
+# Setup Option 1: Absolutely Easy Setup for Windows

 - Install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
 Might need to also configure Hyper-V or WSL 2 on your system.
+- Download and place these files into a directory and keep them there until you uninstall Accelerator.
 - Double click `Install.bat` to let Unity Accelerator come into life.
-- Go to `Unity preferences` and Cache Server tab.
+- Go to `Unity Preferences` and then `Cache Server` tab.
-- Set Cache Server Default Mode to `Enabled`.
+- Set Cache Server Default Mode to `Enabled` and enter Default IP Adress:
-- Enter Default IP Adress as `localhost:10080`
+  - For working locally, enter `localhost:10080`
+  - For working in network, find and enter the IP of the system that runs Docker.
+For example `192.168.0.200:10080`
 - Click `Check Connection` and make sure you see `"Connection successful"` message.

 From now on, Accelerator will serve in the background seamlessly and your Unity asset import times will reduce drastically.

-# Option 2 / Advanced Setup
+# Setup Option 2: Advanced Setup

 Default configurations are only ideal for local use and not ideal for environments where safety is essential.
 So modify the configurations below as you need.